jberthe/generator-app-fiori/README.md

 I wanted to fork the Easy-ui5 generator but the structre was not what I expected.
 I do not want the abillity to add HTML or JS view.
 The application I wanted to have as template should have App.view as starting point.
 Furthermore, I wanted to used the semantic page to build my application.

 ## Release
+### Version 1.3.0
+* Upd: Prompting CDN UI5 version add other to be able to use another library
+* Add: command changeui5version

+### Version 1.2.2
+* Corr: XML View error for parameter unknown

 ### Version 1.2.1
 * Bug: .env file not created
 * Some minor correction